victorjoh/twinpin/README.md

 Twinpin is a minimalistic top-down twin-stick shooter.
 Each player controls a circle with their gamepad.
-Only Sony DualShock 4 V2 are supported so far but others gamepad have been reported to work as well.
+Only Sony DualShock 4 V2 are supported so far but other gamepads have been reported to work as well.
 I develop this game to satisfy my functional programming itch.
 To play, either download [the latest release](https://github.com/victorjoh/twinpin/releases/latest), or build from source by following the instructions below.